 • At the end of your doctor’s visit, one of our staff members will schedule any follow up visits with your doctor in your clinic room, then escort you out of the clinic.

-We’re screening all patients to check for history and symptoms that might indicate the presence of COVID-19.
-This is occurring through our phone representatives when a patient calls to schedule an appointment and when patient’s check-in at our front desk on their date of service.
+We are screening all patients to check for history and symptoms that might indicate the presence of COVID-19.
+This is occurring both through our phone representatives when a patient calls to schedule an appointment and when the patient checks-in at our front desk on their date of service.